 Since you’re here now and we totally want you to come back when we post awesome new dress up tutorials, we invite you to sign up for our once-weekly email newsletter.
-It features fun stuff from Ruffles and Rain Boots, but also includes great content we are inspired by from around the web.
-And one of the best parts is that all of our newsletter friends gain access to a super-secret, members-only section of Ruffles and Rain Boots!
+One of the best parts is that all of our newsletter friends gain access to a super-secret, members-only section of Ruffles and Rain Boots!
 Take your creativity to the next level and sign up for our newsletter.

-If you’re interested in the Princess / Queen Elsa dress up apron tutorial I created, please click the link!
+You might also be interested in the Princess / Queen Elsa dress up apron tutorial I created.

 I’m a beginner with sewing, so when I say “easy,” think “anyone who can push the sewing machine’s foot pedal down” kind of easy.
-Let’s get started.
+Let’s get started on one of our FROZEN princess dresses.

 There are affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy.

-Don’t have time to read through this right now?
-Pin the image below so you can find it later!
+Don’t have time to read this right now?
+Pin it so you can find it later!

 Supplies List for the Princess Anna Dress Up Costume